Manishearth/cs733/assignment2/README.md

 Internally, these are sent to a log replication mechanism based off of Raft.
 When the log entry is "committed", then a response will be received

+###Code structure

+The project is split into the following components:

+ - `raft`: This contains the implementation of the Raft protocol, as well as the code for most of the peripherals.
+This could have been split fiuther, but the ability to define methods on a class from anywhere within the package has made the code more centralized around the `Raft` object and easier to reason about
+ - `main`: This is the main executable.
+It will read the config and spawn servers accordingly
+ - `kvstore` (package `server`): This is an executable spawned under the hood by `main`. `main` sends the cluster config to these processes via an RPC.
+The motivation behind this is twofold; it gave  me some more practice with Go's RPC framework, and it provided an easy way to debug the code.
+ - `standalone_test`: This test is a standalone executable (not `_test`-like), which can be run against `main` or someone else's code implementing the same interfaces.
+It tests the following things:
+   - Basic getting and setting
+   - Conflicting CAS from parallel routines
+   - Ability for program to work with one or two (out of 5) follower servers down
+   - Inability for program to work with 3 (out of five) follower servers down
+   - Getting and setting of binary values